saream1/game_12/README.md

-do you use cryptocurrency? what if we send you usdt?
-Nope, I would like to get paid the proper way...
-Either via Fiverr or directly.
-I can give you the data.
+directly means to your euro bank account? we can also send you in fiverr? whatever you like?